 The Framework for Workforce Planning in Behavioral Health

 The workforce problems in behavioral health are numerous, complex, and challenging to address.
 It is common for policymakers, agency leaders, and program managers to become somewhat confused and overwhelmed about how to assess the many problems and set workforce development priorities.
-Drawing on the national An Action Plan on Behavioral Health Workforce Development, which was created with federal support, the Coalition has developed and disseminated The Annapolis Framework for Workforce Planning in Behavioral Health.
-It identifies three broad areas for planning, and three essential goals within each area.
+Drawing on the national Action Plan on Behavioral Health Workforce Development, which was created with federal support, the Coalition has developed and disseminated The Annapolis Framework for Workforce Planning in Behavioral Health.
+It identifies three broad areas for planning, and ten essential goals within those areas.
 The Framework provides a conceptual road map for understanding the elements of the workforce crisis in behavioral health and the opportunities for intervention.

 Broaden the Concept of “Workforce”